kimmeyh/spamfilter/0dev_prompts.md

 ------------------------------------------------------------------------------
 Completed:

+can you help rename rulesregex.yaml back to rules.yaml and rules_safe_sendersregex.yaml back to rules_safe_senders.yaml, updating code and files as needed

 The spam filtering is working as expected, except during the user input.
 For example, if the user enters "d" to add the domain rule, it should add that rule so that any future occurrences of that domain are filtered before input is requested.
 Same for "sd".
 Can you help